input-output-hk/cardanodocs.com-archived/_docs/2017-01-10-technical.md

 Time in Cardano SL is divided into *epochs*.
 Every epoch is divided into *slots*.
 Epochs and slots are numbered.
-Therefore, the slot `(3,5)` is read as "the fifth slot of the third epoch" (the 0th slot and the 0th epoch are also possible).
+Therefore, the slot `(3,5)` is read as "the fifth slot of the third epoch" (the 0-th slot and the 0-th epoch are also possible).

 Cardano SL uses sets of constants, special values defined in [the `constants.yaml` configuration file](https://github.com/input-output-hk/cardano-sl/blob/bf5dd592b7bf77a68bf71314718dc7a8d5cc8877/core/constants.yaml).
-There are two main sets: for production and development.
+There are two main sets: for production mode and development mode.
 In this guide we'll refer to productions constants.

 Suppose the values for Cardano SL are:

--   Slot duration: 120 seconds
+-   slot duration: 120 seconds,
--   Security parameter *k*: 60
+-   security parameter *k*: 60.

-Please refer to the [last section](#constants) of this article to see all the constants and their actual values.

-In other words, **a slot lasts 120 seconds**, and an epoch has `10×k=600` slots in it, so it lasts **1200 minutes** or **20 hours**.
+In other words, **a slot lasts 120 seconds**, and an epoch has [`10×k`](https://github.com/input-output-hk/cardano-sl/blob/9ee12d3cc9ca0c8ad95f3031518a4a7acdcffc56/core/Pos/Core/Constants/Raw.hs#L161) slots in it, so it lasts **1200 minutes** or **20 hours**.

-There's one node called the slot-leader on each slot.
+There is one node called the slot leader on each slot.
 Only this node has right to generate a new block during this slot; this block will be added to the blockchain.
-However, there's no guarantee that new block will be actually generated (e.g. slot-leader can be offline during a corresponding slot).
+However, there's no guarantee that new block will be actually generated (e.g. slot leader can be offline during a corresponding slot).

-Furthermore, slot-leader may delegate its right to another node `N`; in this case node `N` will have a right to generate a new block instead of slot-leader.
+Furthermore, slot leader may delegate its right to another node `N`; in this case node `N` will have a right to generate a new block instead of slot leader.
-Please note that node `N` with delegated right isn't called a slot-leader though.
+Please note that node `N` with delegated right is not called a slot leader though, it is just a delegate.

-It's theoretically possible to delegate the slot-leader's right to multiple nodes, but it's **not** recommended by reasons explained later.
-Moreover, we can run multiple nodes with the same key (i.e. on one computer), let's say nodes `A`, `B` and `C`, and if node `A` is elected as the slot-leader, not only `A` itself, but nodes `B` and `C` will be able to generate a new block as well.
+It's theoretically possible to delegate the slot leader's right to multiple nodes, but it is **not** recommended by reasons explained later.
+Moreover, we can run multiple nodes with the same key (i.e. on one computer), let's say nodes `A`, `B` and `C`, and if node `A` is elected as the slot leader, not only `A` itself, but nodes `B` and `C` will be able to generate a new block as well.
 In this case, every one of these nodes will issue a most probably different block, and the network will fork — each other node will accept **only one** of these